inveniosoftware/invenio-assets/README.rst

 .. image:: https://img.shields.io/pypi/v/invenio-assets.svg
         :target: https://pypi.org/pypi/invenio-assets

-Media assets management for Invenio web interface.
+Media assets management for Invenio.

 * Provides the processing and bundling of JavaScript and CSS files.

-* Provides CLI for installing and building media assets for Invenio via integration with NPM.
+* Provides CLI for installing and building media assets for Invenio via integration with Webpack and NPM.

 Further documentation is available on https://invenio-assets.readthedocs.io/